juampa2010/Artisant-AI/windows-setup.md

     2. Make sure that for the imports you have them installed in your python local installation.

-       Use the command **pip install (import_name) if not.**
+       Use the command **pip install (import_name)** if not yet installed.

 ----

-14. Run the program, and if no errors, you should see the following message indicating that the program is ready to accept commands from the Telegram bot
+14. Run the Python program, and if no errors, you should see the following message indicating that the program is ready to accept commands from the Telegram bot

     **"Running Ollama with Recetas_SD Bot de Pruebas y modelo LLM Alex..."**